MARCH 2026 · 10 MIN READ

 How we can help

-If your institution is deploying AI for fraud detection and you have not assessed the security of that deployment, we can scope an engagement that covers both the traditional application security and the ML-specific risks outlined in this article.
-See our penetration testing and security assessments service pages for details, or contact us to discuss your specific requirements.
+Our penetration testing and security assessment engagements extend to the AI and ML attack surface: data pipeline integrity, model API endpoint security, and adversarial resilience testing.
+If your institution is deploying AI for fraud detection and has not assessed the security of that deployment, we can scope an engagement covering both conventional application security and the ML-specific risks outlined here.
+See our penetration testing and security assessments service pages, or contact us to discuss your requirements.

 Ready to secure your organisation?

-We are an OSCP-certified penetration testing firm based in Kigali.
-We work with banks, fintechs, and enterprises across Rwanda and East Africa.
-Get a scoped quote within 24 hours.
+We are a Kigali-based penetration testing firm, and our testing is led by an OSCP-credentialled practitioner.
+We work with banks, fintechs, and regulated institutions across Africa.
+Get a scoped quote within 48 hours.

 Chat on WhatsApp Chat with us